Georgios Delikaris: 1972–75

-1975-78
+1975–78

-However, he did show up for the preseason camp amongst his teammates' and fans' jubilation.
+However, he did show up for the pre-season amongst his teammates' and fans' jubilation.
 The season saw him turn in some memorable performances both at club and international level.
 However the club's serious financial problems caused unrest.
 Even though in an open letter to the board he declared his willingness to play without pay due to his love of the side, there were constant hints by the press that his persistent injuries that year were due to financial causes rather than medical.
 In a late season game against PAOK, Delikaris took off his shirt and left in protest of his teammates' performance.

 Things went downhill from there.
 The following season saw him inexplicably receive his first red card which caused much protest, because Delikaris had actually been hit by an opponent without reply.
 Delikaris was well known for his clean footballing style.
 His relationship with teammates took a downward spiral and in late 1977 they asked for him to be stripped of his captaincy.
 Soon after he played his last game with Olympiacos against Kavala F.C.
 (January 8, 1978).